This landmark conservation bill that created a way for Americans to protect their most pristine wildlands for future generations.

 - Ansel Adams Wilderness, California

-Today the wilderness system contains nearly 110 million acres of lands enjoyed by all Americans.
+Today the wilderness system contains 111 million acres of lands enjoyed by all Americans.
 These wilderness lands all exist within our national parks, national forests, national wildlife refuges and Bureau of Land Management lands.

 Today's wilderness system includes: